MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/kernel/platform-performance-thresholds.md

 ---
 title: Platform Performance Thresholds
 author: windows-driver-content
-description: There are two types of performance thresholds â€“ static thresholds which remain fixed for the platform and dynamic thresholds that change at runtime.
+description: There are two types of performance thresholds: static thresholds which remain fixed for the platform and dynamic thresholds that change at runtime.
 MSHAttr:
 - 'PreferredSiteName:MSDN'
 - 'PreferredLib:/library/windows/hardware'